buzlc2k/buzlc2k/README.md

 ## Hi there 👋 I'm Duc Pham (Buzlc)
 <h3 align="left">My full name is Pham Ba Duc.
-I am a student in the Faculty of Business Information Technology at the University of Economics Ho Chi Minh City, and I am continuously learning to become a Unity Developer.</h3>
+I am a student in the Faculty of Business Information Technology at the University of Economics Ho Chi Minh City and am continuously learning to become a Unity Developer.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">